 The decennial festival in 2012 was also the biggest at six days long with additional venues in Wanaka (Ruby’s and Cinema Paradiso) and a new venue in Queenstown (Queenstown Memorial Centre).
 This was also a turning point in the event’s history.
 The Festival was becoming more and more work to organise.
 It wasn’t something Mark could organise on his weekends and in his spare time.
-The Queenstown Lakes District Council also said they could not continue to supply the venue FOC unless the Festival was turned into a Charitable Trust.
-Which in turn would create even more work.
 It was decision time, formalise the event, or shut it down…..

 By the time the 2013 Festival opened an un-paid Board of Trustees was signed in, a Trust Deed written and approved, guidelines developed and non-profit status established.
 The Board retained Mark Sedon on as Festival Director.
 Later in 2013 the NZ Mountain Film Festival Chartable Trust was approved and registered as an official charity (registration #CC49344).